Vietnam jails high-profile journalist | DW | 09.07.2021

 He became disillusioned with the ruling Communist Party of Vietnam (CPV), saying it served to maintain dictatorship.
 The 69-year-old left the party after 41 years of membership and began voicing pro-democracy sentiments.

-The state-run Vietnam News Agency (VNA) quoted the court's claim that Thanh had, "distorted information that caused social concern" on his Facebook page as well as giving interviews to foreign media outlets.
+The state-run Vietnam News Agency (VNA) quoted the court's claim that Thanh had "distorted information that caused social concern" on his Facebook page as well as given interviews to foreign media outlets.

-His lawyer said that Thanh "rejected the indictment, saying [in court] he did not break the law."
+His lawyer said Thanh "rejected the indictment, saying [in court] he did not break the law."

 Daniel Bastard of press watchdog Reporters Without Borders (RSF) said Thanh's sentencing "speaks volumes about Vietnamese authorities' gross disregard for the rule of law and the country's constitution."

-Not only did Thanh voice his opinions online, in 2019 he also published a book critical of CPV leader Nguyen Phu Trong, saying, among other things, the politician was too cozy with China.
+Not only did Thanh voice his opinions online — in 2019 he also published a book critical of CPV leader Nguyen Phu Trong, saying, among other things, that the politician was too cozy with China.

-"Pham Chi Thanh is among a long list of Vietnamese dissidents prosecuted for nothing more than their written words," said John Sifton, Asia director of the NGO Human Rights Watch (HRW).
+"Pham Chi Thanh is among a long list of Vietnamese dissidents prosecuted for nothing more than their written words," said John Sifton, Asia director of the NGO Human Rights Watch.

 Last month Vietnamese police also arrested 51-year-old Le Van Dung on the same charges as Thanh.
 A freelancer, Dung posted live Facebook and Youtube reports in which he discussed the state of Vietnam's socio-economic and political situation — including relations with China.